htl-leo-prog-1/programming_fundamentals_cs/slides/src/chapter/0090-strings.md

 * In <!-- .element: class="fragment" --> C#, Strings use [Unicode](https://home.unicode.org/)
   * Covers all the characters for all the writing systems of the world
   * Characters for symbols like [Domino Tiles](https://en.wikipedia.org/wiki/Domino_Tiles), [Music Symbols](https://unicode-table.com/en/blocks/musical-symbols/), Emojis, etc.
-* Each <!-- .element: class="fragment" --> character between two and four bytes
+* Each <!-- .element: class="fragment" --> character is between two and four bytes long
   * See also [list of Unicode characters](https://en.wikipedia.org/wiki/List_of_Unicode_characters)